tiagoprn/dot_files/nvim/README.md

 require("tiagoprn.scratchpad").createFleetingNote()
 ```

+- Here is a succint page explaining the basics on lua programming: <https://riptutorial.com/lua>

 - Where I can find the "extended library" that neovim exposes to lua?
 To discover the available methods, I can use the autocomplete provided by the lua LSP when writing code on INSERT mode.
 The following namespaces are available:
 ```lua
 -- neovim lua API: